Athletics at the 1968 Summer Olympics – Men's hammer throw

 The men's hammer throw competition at the 1968 Summer Olympics in Mexico City, Mexico took place on October 16–17.
 There were 22 competitors from 12 nations.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The event was won by Gyula Zsivótzky of Hungary, who had taken silver in both 1960 and 1964; he was the third man to win three medals in the hammer throw (after John Flanagan and Matt McGrath.
 Zsivótzky defeated defending champion Romuald Klim of the Soviet Union, who earned silver this time to become the sixth man to win multiple medals in the event.
 Bronze went to Lázár Lovász of Hungary.

+The winning margin was 8 cm which as of 2023 remains the only time the men's hammer throw was won by less than 10 cm at the Olympics.

 Background

 This was the 15th appearance of the event, which has been held at every Summer Olympics except 1896.
 Eight of the 15 finalists from the 1964 Games returned: gold medalist Romuald Klim of the Soviet Union, two-time silver medalist Gyula Zsivótzky of Hungary, bronze medalist Uwe Beyer of the United Team of Germany (now competing for West Germany), sixth-place finisher (and 1956 gold medalist and 1960 finalist) Hal Connolly of the United States, seventh-place finisher Ed Burke of the United States, eleventh-place finisher Sándor Eckschmiedt of Hungary, twelfth-place finisher (and 1956 and 1960 finalist) Albert Hall of the United States, and thirteenth-place finisher Takeo Sugawara of Japan.
 Klim and Zsivótzky had been favored in 1964; they were favored again in 1968.
 Zsivótzky had the best throw of the pair, a world record 73.76 metres, but Klim had won nine straight head-to-head matchups between the two.

 El Salvador and Nicaragua each made their debut in the event; East and West Germany both competed separately for the first time.
 The United States appeared for the 15th time, the only nation to have competed at each appearance of the event to that point.